MertBuyulu/library-management-system/README.md

 [x] - Validate SQL Scripts with requirements (Jon, Srilokh)

-[ ] - Create online database so we can all easily work without docker (Srilokh)
+[x] -  Create independent javascript application to upload the data to that database (Srilokh)

-[ ] -  Create independent javascript application to upload the data to that database (Srilokh)
+[x] - Create CRUD Operations with Node.js Express TypeScript Server

-[ ] - Create CRUD Operations with Node.js Express TypeScript Server
+[x] - Create Test Coverages for all operations regardining the Express Serever

 [ ] - Create Front-end using React